 Legal spend management is the system corporate Legal Departments use for receiving, approving and tracking invoices from their external law firms in real time.
 Even a simple legal spend management process will also include analysis of costs against budget to optimize legal resources and control spend.

 Putting a legal spend management system in place - irrespective of how simple it might be - will take some time investment.
-We would argue that the time investment need not be more than a single day, but even 8 hours within an extremely busy legal team schedule, must yield a rapid benefit for your Legal Department.
+We would argue that the time investment need not be more than a single day, but even 8 hours within an extremely busy legal team schedule, must yield a rapid benefit for your corporate legal team.

-Within weeks of implementing a legal spend management software, you should see the following seven benefits:
+Within weeks of implementing a legal spend management software, you should see the following eight benefits:

 What gets measured gets managed.
-Real-time visibility over your costs will help your corporate Legal Department to rein in costs before they become a problem.
+Real-time visibility over your costs will help your corporate legal team to rein in costs before they become a problem.

 A systemized way to receive, approve, circulate and forward invoices will yield immediate time savings for every person who touches (or who is cc'd to an email) an invoice.